scharlau/shopping_django_with_behave/README.md

         # Use the chrome driver specific to your version of Chrome browser and put it in ./driver directory
         # the driver needs to have the full file path, so use one of these options to pass full path to driver
+        # swap - uncomment one CHROME_DRIVER line for the other if you get an error about 'context' not found
         # CHROME_DRIVER = os.path.join(os.path.join(os.path.dirname(__file__), 'driver'), 'chromedriver')
         current_dir = os.path.dirname(os.path.realpath(__file__))
         CHROME_DRIVER = os.path.join(current_dir, 'driver/chromedriver')